 The Alumni Stadium with a seating capacity of approximately 4,000 is used for soccer games.
 There are also four soccer fields available for practices and games.
 Softball games are also played in this outdoor activity area.
-The Alumni Stadium has a 1/4 mile track for competitive and recreational running activities.
+The Alumni Stadium has a 1/4 mile track for recreational running activities.
 Lighted tennis courts are available for use throughout the day and evening.

-Barge Memorial is licensed as a privately-owned educational institutional infirmary and serves as a hospital and infirmary (University Health Services) for the faculty, staff and students.
+Barge Memorial is licensed as a privately owned educational institutional infirmary (University Health Services) for the faculty, staff and students.
 It has a pharmacy, X-ray department, and clinical laboratory.
 The facility also houses the University's Cancer Research Laboratory.